Wolfgang Puck: Personal life

+In late 2023, Puck became a grandfather when Cameron's son Maxwell was born.

 Awards and honors

 In 1985, Puck received a Golden Plate Award of the American Academy of Achievement in a ceremony at Denver, Colorado, presented by Awards Council member Ray Charles.

 In 1993, Spago Hollywood was inducted into the Nation's Restaurant News Fine Dining Hall of Fame.
 The next year it received the James Beard Restaurant of the Year Award.
 In 2002, Puck received the 2001–2002 Daytime Emmy Award for Outstanding Service Show, Wolfgang Puck.

 Spago Beverly Hills received a James Beard Foundation Outstanding Service Award in 2005.
 It was awarded two Michelin stars in the 2008 and 2009 Los Angeles Michelin Guide.

 CUT Beverly Hills was awarded a Michelin star in 2007.
 In 2013, Puck was inducted into the Culinary Hall of Fame.
 In July 2016, CUT at the Marina Bay Sands, Singapore was awarded a Michelin Star.

 On April 26, 2017, Puck received a star on the Hollywood Walk of Fame, for his work in the TV industry, located at 6801 Hollywood Boulevard.

 On May 20, 2017, Puck was named the International Foodservice Manufacturers Association (IFMA) 2017 Gold Plate Winner.

 In June 2022, Puck was recognized by the International Hospitality Institute on the Global 100 in Hospitality, as one of the 100 Most Powerful People in Global Hospitality.